 With summer travel here, I wanted to share a quick comparison of two popular canvas totes and their different preferred uses: the L.L.
 Bean Boat and Tote and the Land’s End Canvas Tote.
 We use both regularly, and each shines in different ways depending on what you need.
+Also, I LOVE BAGS.
+Deeply, deeply love bags.
+So if you find yourself thinking, “wow she has a lot of those!” it’s true.
+And I will likely buy more as the years go by because a good bag is just the best.

-These are great when you want a tote that feels durable and organized without collapsing over.
-I do not prefer these for travel however because there are zero pockets!
-I personally use the mini Boat and Tote for an everyday bag to carry around to errands and don’t mind the lack of pockets because I use mini mesh bags for interior organization.
-I do not prefer the large Boat and Tote pictured above for our travel bags because of the lack of pockets and how stiff it is for storing a large bag not in use, but some of you may want more structure in a travel bag in which case this one may be your winner!
+I don’t prefer the XL Boat and Tote pictured above for our travel bags because of the lack of pockets and how stiff it is for storing a large bag not in use, but some of you may want more structure in a travel bag in which case this one may be your winner!
+You can clearly see how big it is.

 These work especially well for travel, kids’ bags, daycare, and road trips because the pockets help keep things organized and the softer fabric is easier to maneuver in cars, wagons, and strollers.